Label

 -

-Select Update > All labels to update all the labels in the active diagram.
-Typically, you use this command if, for example, a linked object has been modified in another diagram (see Manage linked objects), data has been modified outside P&ID, or you have changed the sheet and want to update the title box immediately.
+You can update all labels in the active diagram.
+You can use this, for example, if a linked object has been modified in another diagram (see Manage linked objects), data has been modified outside P&ID, or you have changed the sheet and want to update the title box immediately.

 Highlight